cappuccino/cappuccino/README.markdown

 # Welcome to Cappuccino!

-Cappuccino, a web application framework in Objective-J (*a superset of JavaScript which is transpiled for deployment*), enhances app development by implementing the NeXTSTEP/Apple Cocoa® APIs for browsers.
+Cappuccino, a open-source web application framework in Objective-J (*a superset of JavaScript which is transpiled for deployment*), enhances app development by faithfully implementing the NeXTSTEP/Apple Cocoa® APIs for browsers as web browser restrictions permit.
 Leveraging this well-established architecture, Cappuccino facilitates scalable application development for those usage cases requiring developer productivity, reliability and sophisticated interaction support.
 Resulting applications are served from any web server and deployed to any modern web browser - without plugins or extensions of any kind.

-## Introduction

-Cappuccino is an open-source framework developed continuously since 2008 and licensed under the LGPL version 2.
-It faithfully implements as much of the proven NeXTStep/Apple Cocoa® API as web browser restrictions permit.
+Cappuccino has been developed continuously since 2008 and is licensed under the LGPL version 2.

 ### Benefits of Cappuccino for Application Development: